kubernetes/minikube/README.md

 Starting local Kubernetes cluster...
 Kubernetes is available at https://192.168.99.100:443.

-$ kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4 --hostport=8000 --port=8080
+$ kubectl run hello-minikube --image=gcr.io/google_containers/echoserver:1.4 --port=8080
 deployment "hello-minikube" created
+$ kubectl expose deployment hello-minikube --type=NodePort
+service "hello-minikube" exposed

 # We have now launched an echoserver pod but we have to wait until the pod is up before curling/accessing it
+# via the exposed service.
 # To check whether the pod is up and running we can use the following:
 $ kubectl get pod
 NAME                              READY     STATUS              RESTARTS   AGE